Andy4495/emulator-8-bit/README.md

 The disassembler functionality should be very close to correct (i.e., displaying the correct mnemonic for each opcode).

-I expect to find some defects in the opcode execution and in handling of the processor flags.
+This is still a "pre-release".
+It is not fully tested and I expect to find some defects in the opcode execution and in the handling of the processor flags.

-This is still a "pre-release" (version less than 1.0.0), because the formatting of the program output will be changing while I test.

 Next steps:

-- More thorough testing of all opcode execution and processor flag updates
+- More thorough testing of all opcode disassembly, execution and processor flag updates
 - Visual review of all opcode implementation
 - Clean up compiler warnings (if any)
 - Hooks to allow for automated testing.
 This may include: